HomoFilmBro’s 2026 Oscar Best Picture ranking

 Read More →

-MARTY SUPREME: Timmy T is on tip-top form in this ping-pong nightmare of epic proportions
+MARTY SUPREME review: Timmy T is on tip-top form in this ping-pong nightmare of epic proportions

 06/01/2026 | by Jay Hiro Brown